-- Disinfecting Wipes (for Shared Bathroom): A “year of the apocalypse” special addition to our camping box, since scientific consensus hasn’t yet decided whether we should all be panicked about shared surfaces or not.
-Better safe than sorry!
+- Disinfecting Wipes (for Shared Bathroom): A “year of the apocalypse” special addition to our camping box.
 Just be sure to bag up your trash and properly dispose of it.

 - Face Mask: At least while we’re in a pandemic, DO NOT FORGET A MASK!
 While your ordinary cloth mask from home will do just fine, there are masks made especially for outdoor activities, like this one.

 - Hand Soap: Soap usually isn’t included at most campsite bathrooms, so you’ll want to bring your own bar or bottle of biodegradable soap.
 Guess what we recommend … *ahem* Have I mention Dr. Bronner’s soap yet?
 We use it for EVERYTHING, y’all.